atinyshrimp/selego-technical-test/README.md

 3. **Middleware**: A middleware (`roleMiddleware.js`) has been created to check user roles and permissions.
 This middleware is applied to routes that require specific permissions.

 4. **Protected Routes**: Routes that require specific permissions are protected using the middleware.
-For example, only users with the `create_project` permission can access the route to create a new project.
+For example, only users with the `create_project` permission can access the route to create a new project.\
+   _permissions applied only to projects_

 5. **User Interface**: I've added an input field in the signup form to allow users to choose their role.
 In a real scope, applicants to another role than `user` would need to be approved by another user of the same type, per example.
 A `div` has been added to the menu to show which user is currenty logged in and their role, which is shown with a new component `RoleBadge`.
    ![User panel with roles](screenshots/newly_created_roles.png)